 The world is full of Warren Buffetts that dominated the generations before ours.
 Buffett is just an example.
 You've got Charlie Munger of Berkshire, Jeff Bezos of Amazon, the nerdy guys from Google, Bill Gates, Jimmy Pattison, etc. The list of these self-made billionaires goes on.

 These older generations can teach us Millennials a few things, if we're willing to learn and act.

-Warren Buffett left his mom's basement in Omaha and moved to New York to find a great mentor in Ben Graham – the father of value investing.
-He then folded an investment partnership that was making him multi-millionaire in his thirties, instead taking a chance on the insurance business.
+Warren Buffett left his mom's basement in Omaha and moved to New York to find a great mentor in Ben Graham—the father of value investing.
+He then folded an investment partnership that made him multi-millionaire in his thirties, instead taking a chance on the insurance business.
 He wisely saw an opportunity to capitalize on insurance float money for free investment funding and better tax efficiency than was available to him otherwise.